From a Neurodivergent Drupal to a Neurotypical one

 - urgency

 I am screaming here how well this matches.
-Just based on the interactions described above, it is becoming quite clear old Drupal was written mostly by ADHD people and now it is written by neurotypicals.
+To start with the bottom, urgency? we used to have code sprints!
+And then based on the interactions described above, it is becoming quite clear old Drupal was written mostly by ADHD people driven by their motivations and now it is written by neurotypicals.
 It’s not better or worse, it’s different.

 Upgrading from Drupal 9 to Drupal 10